Burnley - Manchester United: How to watch, team news, start time, odds

 Team news

-Burnley have star goalkeeper Nick Pope back in goal, while Charlie Taylor, Jay Rodriguez and Dwight McNeil are all doubts.
-Kevin Long, Ashley Westwood, Josh Brownhill, Jimmy Dunne and Bailey Peacock-Farrell are all struggling too.
+Burnley have star goalkeeper Nick Pope back in goal, while Jay Rodriguez and Dwight McNeil are only fit enough for the bench.
+Jimmy Dunne and Bailey Peacock-Farrell miss out.

-Manchester United could have Luke Shaw, Victor Lindelof, Eric Bailly and Paul Pogba all available as Ole Gunnar Solskjaer confirmed they have all been in training ahead of this game.
-Edinson Cavani is also available after returning from his ban.
+Manchester United have Luke Shaw, Eric Bailly and Paul Pogba all in from the start as they have been back in training.
+Edinson Cavani also starts after returning from his ban, while Victor Lindelof is out.

 What they’re saying